 - Virus or malware installation

-- Unauthorised use of a computer for processing of data
+- Unauthorized use of a computer for processing of data

 - Inappropriate use of computers or applications by employees of a company, in a way that it harms the company.